There’s something magical about intellectual property.

 I know how they feel.

 Back in 2007 I wrote an ebook called Time Management for Creative People.
 I gave it away for free.
-It did pretty well – the last I looked, several months ago, it had been downloaded over 100,000 times.
+It did pretty well – within a couple of years, I counted over 150,000 downloads, before I lost track of the numbers.

 That ebook took me a week to write, and several days of promotion online – emailing it to bloggers and so on.
 But over the past three years, I’ve lost track of the number of coaching clients and speaking, training and consulting gigs it has brought me.

 And I wouldn’t be running Lateral Action if I hadn’t given that ebook away – one of the bloggers I sent it too was Brian Clark, who told me later he was thinking of starting a new site about creativity and productivity ‘and your ebook was bang on target’.
 It was one of the things that led to us working together as partners.

 Plenty of people have told me they can’t believe I’m giving The 21st Century Creative away for free.
 On the other hand, plenty of other people would never have heard of me if they didn’t sign up for the course.
-And since I launched it in 2010, I’ve had countless new coaching clients come to me via the course.
-I only had to write the course once, but it will carry on working for me for years…
+And since I launched it in 2010, the course has helped me to find many coaching clients, readers for my books and listeners to my podcast.
+I only had to write the course once (and revise some lessons every few years) but it will carry on working for me for years…

 Once more, I want to be really clear: I am not suggesting you ‘give away the farm’, by making all your work available for free online, in the highest possible resolution.